U.S., Allied aircraft fly together over Riga, Latvia – demonstrate readiness and unity

 U.S. Air Force B-1B Lancer aircraft and Allied fighter jets flew in formation over the Monument of Freedom in Riga, Latvia, Aug.
-19, 2025.
-The Bomber Task Force Europe exercise demonstrated NATO air forces’ ability to operate together anywhere, anytime.
-(Courtesy Photo)
+19, 2025, as part of Bomber Task Force Europe, demonstrating NATO air forces’ ability to operate together anywhere, anytime.

+The U.S. B-1B Lancer flew in formation with two Hungarian and Swedish Air Force JAS 39 Gripen fighter jets, demonstrating Allied integration fostered during an ongoing training deployment.
+The Hungarian Gripens are deployed to Šiauliai Air Base, Lithuania in support of the NATO’s Air Policing mission.

+"The security of the Baltic States and NATO's Eastern flank is the cornerstone of the security of the entire Euro-Atlantic region,” Latvian Minister of Defence Andris Sprūds said.
+“Such U.S. and Allied flyover maneuvers clearly demonstrate NATO's presence in the region, transatlantic unity, and commitment to collectively strengthen the security of the Baltic State region."

 |Date Taken: